 Software Localization Testing Checklist: In this post, I’m listing the localization testing checklist.
-This post also includes the i18n (or internationalization) test scenarios that are an application for software which is supposed to be used globally.
-For such products to work properly, one has to test it for region-specific compatibility.
+This post also includes the i18n (or internationalization) test scenarios that are an application for software that is supposed to be used globally.
+For such products to work properly, one has to test them for region-specific compatibility.
 Some products have dedicated polyglot support; however, often, unless tested, this support is not enough.
 So testing the product with both localization and internationalization, you get more users to use the product.

 Software Localization Test Cases

-Each software that aims to reach a global set of users face certain scenarios that require additional effort on the development part to pass.
+Each software that aims to reach a global set of users faces certain scenarios that require additional effort on the development part to pass.
 Before we release the product to a global set of users, we have to consider negative scenarios and user-centric issues.

 Here are some of the localization testing scenarios.

 - Unicode support for internationalization.

 - Translation verification.